mohanmca/professional_certification/aws/3_4_aws_multi-tier_architecture_anki.md

 * What is avoided?
   * No need to provision EC2 instances
   * No need for autoscaling groups, no autoscaling rules
-  * No need to install code interpretters
+  * No need to install code interpreters
   * No patching OS'es
   * No need to define AZ
-* What may be requried?
+* What may be required?
   * Some definition of VPC might require
-  * Some subnet configuratio may be required (based on design)
+  * Some subnet configuration may be required (based on design)
 * We can configure ENI for database kinds of resources
   * So they are accessible only lambda functions (not internet accessible)
   * Lambda function can access them only via private subnet or private ENI